IBM/StorageScaleVagrant/README.md

 ### Spectrum Scale GUI

-To connect to the Spectrum Scale GUI, enter `https://localhost:8888` in a browser.
+To connect to the Spectrum Scale GUI, enter `https://localhost:8888` (AWS: `https://<AWS Public IP>`) in a browser.
 The GUI is configured with a self-signed certificate.
 The login screen shows, after accepting the certificate.
 The user `admin` has the default password `admin001`.

 ![](/doc/gui/gui_login.png)